wandb/gitbook/overview/technical-faq.md

 ### How often are system metrics collected?

-By default metrics are collected every 2 seconds and averaged over a 30 second period.
+By default, metrics are collected every 2 seconds and averaged over a 30 second period.
 If you need higher resolution metrics, email us a [contact@wandb.com](mailto:contact@wandb.com).

 ### Does this only work for Python?